ExpressLRS/Docs/docs/quick-start/rx-fcprep.md

 ![FC Wiring](../assets/images/FC-Wiring.jpg" width ="100%")
 *Note: This will be the same wiring you'll use for flying and the subsequent firmware updates (via Passthrough).
 Forget the factory wiring guide!*

+After you've flashed the bootloader and wired your receiver as shown, proceed to setting up your Flight Controller firmware shown [below](/quick-start/rx-fcprep/#serial-rx-setup).

 ### Happymodel EP1, EP2, PP

 ![HM2400 connection](../assets/images/hm2400.png)